Los Darts: Background

 Along with Los Supersónicos, Los Impala and Los 007, Los Darts are regarded as one of the most important rock groups in Venezuela during the 1960s.

 Their chart hits include "Los Mejo Que Vio En Ti" in 1967, and "Por Alguien Como Tú" in 1970.

-The group was formed in the mid-1960s.
-The group was made up of Carlos Moreán on rhythm guitar and backing vocals, Richard Aumaitre on bass and backing vocals, Rafael "Parajito" Pimental on drums, Augusto de Lima on lead guitar, Claudio Gámez on keyboards, and Victor Gámez on lead vocals.
+Formed in the mid-1960s, the group was made up of Carlos Moreán on rhythm guitar and backing vocals, Richard Aumaitre on bass and backing vocals, Rafael "Parajito" Pimental on drums, Augusto de Lima on lead guitar, Claudio Gámez on keyboards, and Victor Gámez on lead vocals.

 Career

 In 1966, the group released their self titled debut album.
 Also that year, the group released their EP, Tu La Vas A Perder on Songs EPS 02.
 The songs on the EP were, "Tu La Vas A Perder", which was a cover of the Beatles "You're Going to Lose That Girl", "Por Tu Amor", "Donde, Donde" and "Gritos".

-In August 1967, their single, "Los Mejo Que Vio En Ti" was in the Venezuela Top Ten.
+The group released the single, "Los Mejo Que Vio En Ti", which made the Venezuela Top Ten in August 1967.

-The June 20, 1970, issue of Record World reported that their single "Por Alguien Como Tú" was threatening to become a break out single.
+It was reported in the June 20, 1970, issue of Record World that their single "Por Alguien Como Tú" was threatening to become a break out single.
 It was also at no. 15 in the Latin American Hit Parade top 15.
-The August 15 issue of Record World now had it at no. 4.
+For the week of August 15, Record World now had it at no. 4.

 In 1971, the group released the single, "Jesucristo" bw "Ahora Soy Feliz" on Top Hits H-3040 in Venezuela, and on Odeon SOM 145 in Mexico.
 It was credited to Victor Gamez con los Darts.